 Since resetting the counter value to LcCnt0 enables the attacker to initiate more additional state transitions, the encoding is also stronger, i.e., a Hamming distance of 269 between LcCnt23 and LcCnt0.
-To ensure that the encoding is correct after the synthesis, we test with SYNFI whether it is possible to switch to the specific LcCnt0 value from LcCnt23 with faults (FS).
+To ensure that this strong encoding between these two counter values is correct after the synthesis, we test with SYNFI whether it is possible to switch to the specific LcCnt0 value from LcCnt23 with faults (FS).
 Similar to the previous experiment, we configure the framework to exhaustively inject 1, 2, and 3 simultaneous faults into the circuit responsible for incrementing the counter value.
-SYNFI could not find a single, effective fault, as shown in Row 2 in Table 6.
-Since the possible fault combinations explode, we limited the number of injected faults to $1\,M$ and performed the experiment on a 72-core server in the cloud.
+Since the possible fault combinations explode, we limited the number of injected faults to 1 M and performed the experiment on a 72-core server in the cloud.
+Within this fault threat model, SYNFI could not find a single, effective fault, as shown in Row @ in Table 6.

 Prevent the Programming of the Counter.
 The programming of the counter value into OTP is initiated in the CntProgSt state in the life cycle controller FSM.
 We utilize SYNFI to validate that an adversary cannot bypass this state and directly switch to the next state (FS).
 As shown in Row 3 in Table 6, at least 7 faults, i.e., the Hamming distance the encoding guarantees, are required to skip the state.